 Maybe the most traditional dish in Armenia is “Khash”.
 The Armenians love “ Khash”, though it has a long making process.
 This dish is made of boiled cow’s feet (cleaned, without the smell).
 The traditional Lavash is also part of this tasty food; they serve the “Khash” mainly with dry Lavash and radishes, of course, it becomes tastier with vodka.

-If you are on a diet and in Armenia, be sure you can't resist yourself and not to eat the desserts and sweet dishes of the Armenian cuisine.
+If you are on a diet and in Armenia, be sure you can't resist yourself and not eat the desserts and sweet dishes of the Armenian cuisine.
 Forget about your diet and enjoy the real taste of delicious desserts.
-Everyone knows about famous Armenian “Gata” and “Pakhlava”.
+Everyone knows about the famous Armenian “Gata” and “Pakhlava”.
 These two cakes are the decoration of any traditional table.

 The other sweet dessert of Armenian cuisine is the sweet “Sujukh” or Armenian Snickers.
 It is a special dessert made with walnuts, “Doshab”, and sugar.
 Dried fruits are another feature of cuisine.
 They are an inseparable part of every Armenian festive table.
 The Armenian women are always busy in summer just because they make different jams for the winter.